Alice Springs

 King's Canyon, Australia

-• King’s Canyon: King’s Canyon is a gorge cut 300 meters/1,000 ft down into the mountain rocks by the King’s Creek stream, which runs in the lush valley in the middle of the area that tourists normally visit.
-The mountain walls around the valley rise steeply, and you can choose to hike both through the valley and along the cliff edge around the valley.
+King’s Canyon is a gorge cut 300 meters into the central Australian mountains by the stream King’s Creek, which runs in the lush valley in the middle of the area that tourists usually visit.

 Uluru Ayers Rock, Australia